 And in case you were wondering, recent visitors said it's nothing like a computer game.
 Reviewers said the graphics and sound in the simulator made them feel as if they were actually flying.
 You also have the option to change into a flight suit, which past travelers said only enhanced the experience.
 Visitors also praised the staff and instructors for their clear and informative presentation.
 The minimum age to participate is 11, so if your tweens or teens grow tired of Disneyland, consider making a stop here.

 - #6View all Photos#6 in Anaheim-DisneylandAmusement ParksTYPEHalf Day to Full DayTIME TO SPENDAmusement ParksTYPEHalf Day to Full DayTIME TO SPEND

 If you're on a budget and you've got young children in tow, you should consider a trip to Adventure City, according to recent visitors.
 Many reviewers said this small theme park is a less stressful and less expensive alternative to the pricey, crowded entertainment mecca of Disneyland.
 But keep in mind that this park is geared toward younger kids (most travelers said children between the ages of 2 and 10 will enjoy what Adventure City has to offer).
 The park does boast two roller coasters, but the focus here is less on thrilling rides and more on engaging pint-sized visitors with interactive attractions, such as the Thomas Tank Engine attraction where kids help one another build train layouts.

-Recent visitors described Adventure City as a "hidden gem" and a "great value," especially for families with young kids.
 And because of Adventure City's manageable size, you can likely spend just one day here, versus the several you'll need to set aside for a trip to Disneyland.
 However, reviewers caution that preteens probably won't enjoy Adventure City as much as younger children.